 The maximum insurance group is 20 and the efficient engines that can be found on used examples reduce running costs even further, making this one of the most affordable luxury cars there is.

-Find you perfect car at Stratstone
+Find your perfect luxury car at Stratstone